Home Equity Agreement: A Solution for Loan Rejection

 • Hazard, flood, or other insurance may be required.

-• The property has to be in good standing with no pending lawsuits or other adverse actions.
+• The property must be in good standing, with no pending lawsuits or other adverse actions.

-• There must be at least 25-40% equity in the property – the difference between the market value and any loans against the property.
+• There must be at least 25-40% equity in the property, which is the difference between the property’s market value and any loans secured by the property.

-• The property address must reside within the limited number of states investors operate.
+• The property address must reside within the limited number of states in which investors operate.

 • A 500 credit score minimum with no outstanding judgments or current bankruptcies.